Wonco/bulk-local-unifi-to-cloud-controller/README.md

 Go back to cmd and cd into the new cloned folder.

-run the .py with this command: python local_lan_to_unifi_controller.py
+Run the .py with this command: python local_lan_to_unifi_controller.py

 If error paramiko, enter the command: pip install paramiko